RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 # DSX
 1. Open DSX and at the left bottom click Settings (Don't have DSX yet? **[Get DSX on Steam](https://store.steampowered.com/app/1812620/DSX/)** )
 2. Open the Networking tab
-3. Make sure the Firewall Rules are okay, if it's not then allow DSX to fix it
+3. Make sure the Firewall Rules are okay, if it's not then allow DSX to fix it.
 4. Enable `Incoming UDP`
+5. Make Incoming UDP port should be set to 6969.

 # Race Element
 1. Open Race Element (Don't have Race Element yet? **[Race Element Download and Installation Guide](/guide/how-to-get-started)** )